check-spelling-sandbox/wpt/tools/wave/docs/rest-api/sessions-api/read.md

 # `read session` - [Sessions API](../README.md#sessions-api)

-The `read` method of the sessions API fetches the configuration of a session, including values that can not be set by the user, but are created by the server upon creation.
+The `read` method of the sessions API fetches the configuration of a session, including values that cannot be set by the user, but are created by the server upon creation.

 ## HTTP Request